aidinbii/MLE_basic/README.md

 # ML_basic
 This project involves creating a data processing script that uploads data from the Iris flower dataset available on Wikipedia.
 The script then splits the data into training and inference sets and saves it locally.
 Subsequently, a classification model is trained using PyTorch or any other deep learning library.
 The entire training process is orchestrated within a Docker container.
 Finally, the trained model is copied to local storage, and batch inference is executed in a new Docker container.

-## Installing Docker Desktop

-Installing Docker Desktop is a straightforward process.
-Head over to the Docker official website's download page ([Docker Download Page](https://www.docker.com/products/docker-desktop)), and select the version for your operating system - Docker Desktop is available for both Windows and Mac.
-After downloading the installer, run it, and follow the on-screen instructions.

-Once the installation is completed, you can open Docker Desktop to confirm it's running correctly.
-It will typically show up in your applications or programs list.
-After launching, Docker Desktop will be idle until you run Docker commands.
-This application effectively wraps the Docker command line and simplifies many operations for you, making it easier to manage containers, images, and networks directly from your desktop.

-Keep in mind that Docker requires you to have virtualization enabled in your system's BIOS settings.
-If you encounter issues, please verify your virtualization settings, or refer to Docker's installation troubleshooting guide.
-Now you're prepared to work with Dockerized applications!

 ## Project structure:

 This project has a modular structure, where each folder has a specific duty.